 In other words, one size doesn’t fit all when it comes to performing a risk of harm assessment under different breach laws.
 Tools that only provide law libraries and documentation workflows are incapable of addressing this fundamental requirement to deliver a unified, consistent global incident response solution.

-RADAR’s proven Breach Guidance Engine™ automates and simplifies the risk of harm assessment process to produce 100% consistent, defensible results in support of an organization's breach or no breach decision to notify.
+RADAR’s proven Breach Guidance Engine™ automates and simplifies the risk of harm assessment process to produce 100% consistent, defensible results in support of an organization’s breach or no breach decision to notify.
 RADAR customers leverage the power of the RADAR multi-factor risk of harm assessment model, which takes into account the sensitivity of the personal data and severity of the incident to produce a heatmap risk score and decision-support guidance according to all applicable laws.
 Because security incidents and data breaches can often trigger contractual notification obligations, RADAR also ensures compliance with third-party data protection and vendor agreements.
-RADAR’s jurisdiction-specific risk assessment helps organizations avoid over or under reporting while establishing comprehensive and documented burden of proof for compliance.
+RADAR’s jurisdiction-specific risk assessment helps organizations avoid over or under-reporting while establishing a comprehensive and documented burden of proof for compliance.

 Streamline the Notification Process